Deadwood - Civic Life & History

 Museums, Libraries & Archives

-The Adams Museum identities, preserves, collects, interprets, and promotes the history and culture of Deadwood and the surrounding Black Hills for the benefit of members of the Northern Black Hills community, visitors to the area, and researchers.
+The Adams Museum identifies, preserves, collects, interprets, and promotes the history and culture of Deadwood and the surrounding Black Hills for the benefit of members of the Northern Black Hills community, visitors to the area, and researchers.
 The archives of the Adams Museum include materials related to the Black Hills region and northwestern South Dakota.
 Photographs and written materials can be accessed from the collection under staff supervision with two days advance notice.
 Copies may be available depending on copyright issues; fees can be found on the website.
-Adams Museum research files may be viewed in the curator's office, and copies will be provided for a minimal fee.
+Adams Museum research files may be viewed at the Homestake Adams Research and Cultural Center (HARCC), and copies will be provided for a minimal fee.
 Limited research is available for $25 per hour, and other sources of information will be provided whenever possible.

 City of Deadwood Archives